 The last general idea I'd like to talk about is magic.
 Not as hand-waving to obscure functionality, but as a design metaphor like the desktop metaphor.
 Specifically, I mean using the concept of enchanted objects to generate ideas about interaction and as a way to create user experiences that are easier to explain.
 People have a tendency to create animist explanations for the behavior of technologies that exhibit unpredictable behaviors.
-They treat their Roombas like pets, they get mad at their laptops, they think their iPod is obsessed with a band, etc. We can use these natural associations to design ubiquitous computing interactions and meet people's expectations with appropriate behaviors.
+They treat their Roombas like pets, they get mad at their laptops, they think their iPod is obsessed with a band, etc. We can use these natural associations to design ubiquitous computing interactions.
 Many existing ubicomp products already reference magic implicitly.
-This is Ambient Devices' Ambient Orb, which is a kind of digital crystal ball.
+This is Ambient Devices Ambient Orb, which is a kind of digital crystal ball.
 The Wiimote acts very much like a magic wand, as do all of the phones that have accelerometers in them.
 Wearables often take the form of amulets.
-Etc.
+There's still a lot of useful space left in the metaphor.

 How does this all this theory work in practice?
 Well, since there are no best practices, you have to start somewhere.
 I went back to sketching.
-As Bill Buxton wrote in his book Sketching Interactions, sketching is not prototyping.
+As Bill Buxton, who is scheduled to speak in June, points out in his book, sketching is not prototyping.
 It is not the first step in solving a problem, it is the process by which we understand the design space so we can define the problem in the first place.